Australian Share Market

 Note:

-• Within the Bear Market "A" there was a smaller bear market labelled "C", another labelled Bear Market "E", and yet another labelled Bear Market "I".
+• Within the Bear Market "A" there was a correction labeled "C", another Bear Market "E", and yet another labeled Bear Market "I".

 • It could be argued that the Bear Market that started at "A" can be discounted because the bull market peak at "A" could be passed off as an aberration.
-If we ignore the peak at "A", then the Bear Markets labelled "E" and "I" don't seem so bad.
+If we ignore the peak at "A", then the Bear Markets labeled "E" and "I" don't seem so bad.
+But this would ignore the realities of the damaged investor portfolios.

 Bear Market Summary (1987-1996)